 API Manager now provides two HTTP Basic Authentication policies, one based on the simplest technique for enforcing access control to web resources and the other on the LDAP configuration.

-If you upgrade APIs from Jul 2017 to Nov 2017, the security manager setup information required the Jul 2017 release is no longer required.
+If you upgrade APIs from the Jul 2017 to Nov 2017, the security manager setup information is no longer required.
 The policy incorporates the information.

 Header propagation no longer occurs by default.
 You can configure header propagation for token enforcement and rate limiting policies by checking the Expose Headers checkbox.

 You can configure the rate limiting policy to share the quota among the cluster nodes (default) or not.